-Check out our blog on the Child Care Rebate for more details and how to claim.
+Check out our blog on the Child Care Subsidy for more details and how to claim.

 9. How do I take advantage of the Child Care Rebate with my Grace Village childcare fees?

-- Call Centrelink on 13 61 50 or contact them via your Centrelink online account via gov.au or through the Express Plus Centrelink mobile app.
+- Call Centrelink on 13 61 50 or contact them via your Centrelink online account via my.gov.au or through the Express Plus Centrelink mobile app.

 - Set up your child care benefit account.
 Centrelink will ask you questions based on your income to work out a childcare benefit package percentage (CCB%).
 From your CCB %, Grace Village will be able to calculate your out of pocket child care fees.

 Grace Village will only charge you out of pocket fees based on what is not covered by Centrelink.